-Introduction
+1. Introduction

 Seismic microzoning was introduced in seismological practice more than 40 years ago.
 The use of microtremors for estimating some characteristics of foundation soils dates from the fifties [1].
 The classical book of Medvedev [2] summarises the results of Soviet scientist's initial experiences in that discipline.
-They used as parameter for microzoning the value ΔI , defined as the increment (or decrement) of the expected macroseismic intensity over the one corresponding to a "reference soil", in which it is expected to occur the macroseismic intensity predicted by regional seismic hazard assessment ("base degree").
+They first used the value $\Delta I$ as a parameter for microzoning.
+This value is defined as the increment (or decrement) of the expected macroseismic intensity over the one corresponding to a 'reference soil', in which the macroseismic intensity predicted by regional seismic hazard assessment ('base degree') is expected to occur.
 The data used for that purpose are, first of all, of engineering-geological character, complemented with microseisms' and/or microearthquakes' measurements.
-The further development of the Soviet school of seismic microzoning, due to the fact that building codes were prepared always in terms of macroseismic intensity, was directed to the upgrading of the methods to calculate the ΔI , the basis of a microzoning map, complemented with the analysis of the spectral behaviour of soils through transfer functions calculated by different methods [3, 4].
-In western countries, this kind of work began later, and followed a different path.
-Seismic hazard was mainly estimated in terms of peak acceleration values, and microzoning was directed to the estimation of relative amplification (a transfer function) of expected ground motion with respect to a point (believed to represent the bedrock), the "reference site" [5, 6, 7].
+Further development of the Soviet school on seismic microzoning, due to the fact that building codes were prepared always in terms of macroseismic intensity, was directed to the upgrading of the methods to calculate $\Delta I$ , as a basis of a microzoning map, complemented with the analysis of the spectral behaviour of soils through transfer functions calculated by different methods [3,4].